A-N-Ulab/OTSI-cyberpet/README.md

 - [ ] sunlight exposure
 - [ ] wjen woken up x amount of times sth happens
 - [ ] fix utc fot daylight saving time
 - [ ] when more than 4 wifi networks detected - multiple screens
+- [ ] lora
 - [ ] interactions:
     - [ ] when not listening to music and interact pressed asks "how are you" or sth, generaly random from a list